 - are not currently in employment and have little work experience, but who are focused on work and the prospect of it

 - have not achieved a full level 3 qualification

 - have a reasonable chance of being ready for employment or an apprenticeship within six months of the Traineeship.

 Traineeships are intended to last between six weeks and six months.
 There is a high degree of flexibility in the way Traineeships have been designed to allow providers and employers to tailor Traineeships to the needs of individual Trainees and local employers.

 Although Traineeships are built around several of the same principles as apprenticeships, Traineeships are not jobs so the work experience element will be unpaid.

 How do I use Gateway Qualifications qualifications in a Traineeship programme?

-We have a range of qualifications which help learners take the step from education to the workplace, through building the transferable skills and core attributes that businesses across all sectors are looking for.
+We have a range of vocational qualifications which have been designed to help learners take the step from education to the workplace, through building the transferable skills and core attributes that businesses across all sectors are looking for.

-Our suite of Employability Skills qualifications ensure learners are able to present themselves correctly, work in a team, solve problems, follow instructions and manage their time.
+Our suite of Employability Skills qualifications ensures learners are able to present themselves correctly, work in a team, solve problems, follow instructions and manage their time.

 We also have bite-sized English and Maths qualifications which are ideally suited to building up learners skills in these areas, and which can be combined to cover the subjects and levels the individual learner needs.